What to Do If Your Amazon Fire Tablet Won’t Turn On

 Tablet fans have a soft spot for Amazon’s Fire tablets.
 This popular line of tablets is reasonably priced, reliable, and has a wide variety of sizes and feature levels available.
 There are Fires for just about every application and every user, and they make great first tablets for kids because they’re inexpensive and fairly tough.

-One problem that a lot of Fire users have reported, however, is the issue when a Fire will just refuse to turn on.
-This is obviously a serious issue; if your Amazon Fire tablet won’t turn on, you can’t get to your data or use your apps.
+One issue that a lot of Fire users have reported, however, is the issue when a Fire will just refuse to turn on.
+This is obviously a serious problem; if your Amazon Fire tablet won’t turn on, you can’t get to your data or use your apps.
 However, there are some things you can do to remedy the situation.

 In this article, we’ll give you some troubleshooting procedures to go through to hopefully get your Fire tablet working properly again.